 By working at an intensity close to your lactic acid limit, it will gradually move so you will be able to produce energy aerobic at an ever higher working intensity.
 It also allows your body to get used to training with lactic acid accumulation in the muscles – which improves the tolerance for lactic acid accumulation – and to remove the acid from your muscles more effectively.

 The main goal with this training form is that the endurance training (the long run) is about being able to run long for a long time.
 With lactic acid training, you will be able to run faster in the long runs/competitions.
 The other side benefits of this form of training are a faster cadence, an improved running economy as well as a feeling of greater surplus.

 3) Maximum Oxygen uptake training (VO2 max.)

 This is the most demanding training type.
 VO2 – max. performs as short intervals with > 90 % of max. intensity.
-So the recovery time is very long afterwards.
+So the recovery time is very long afterward.

 The maximum amount of oxygen the body can absorb from the air per. min.
 And use in the muscles, is called the maximum oxygen uptake or VO2-Max.
-It is largely genetic determined – just as gender, age and weight have an impact – but that does not mean you cannot improve it with regular training, particular since most of us are far from our genetic potential.
+It is largely genetically determined – just like gender, age and weight have an impact – but that does not mean you cannot improve it with regular training, particularly since most of us are far from our genetic potential.